thomassuedbroecker/gitops-create-guest-book-application/README.md

 ## Pre-requisites

-Please follow the [Lab 3 of Software Everywhere Operate Getting started](https://operate.cloudnativetoolkit.dev/getting-started/lab3/) to setup an OpenShift Cluster preconfigure with Argo CD and a `Software Everywhere` bootstrap configuration for Argo CD.
+Please follow the [Lab 3 of Software Everywhere Operate Getting started](https://operate.cloudnativetoolkit.dev/getting-started/lab3/) to setup an OpenShift Cluster preconfigured with Argo CD and a `Software Everywhere` gitops bootstrap configuration for Argo CD.

 ## Bootstrap configuration